 School staff should carefully review the contents of this Web site and utilize the free downloads and resources available.

-More information on food allergies in the school setting can be accessed in the FAACT Education Resource Center.
+More information on food allergies in the school setting can be accessed in FAACT's Education Resource Center.

 Stock Epinephrine in Schools